 Every mom needs a break now and then, but leaving your baby alone on the floor can be risky.
-Depending on how mobile she is, she could easily roll or crawl her way to the stairs or other dangers areas of your home.
+Depending on how mobile she is, she could easily roll or crawl her way to the stairs or other danger areas of your home.

-Stationary?
+Or did you stop reading at Stationary?
 Sounds good right!

 What is an Exersaucer?

 We have all seen them, but we may not realize what they are called: those round activity centers for babies that have the seat in the middle and toys surrounding them.

 Now, the term exersaucer is loosely used, as we will see.
 Not all the products listed will follow the typical “saucer” design.